Shared Parental Leave

 You will need to meet the eligibility criteria below in order to qualify for SPL.

-If you are the mother/primary adopter, to be eligible you need to:
+If you are the birth parent/primary adopter, to be eligible you need to:

-- Have worked for us for 26 weeks by the end of the 15th week before the baby is due (or by the date s/he is matched with a child for adoption.
+- Have worked for us for 26 weeks by the end of the 15th week before the baby is due (or by the date they are matched with a child for adoption).